Flying Spaghetti Monster: History

 According to Henderson, since the intelligent design movement uses ambiguous references to a designer, any conceivable entity may fulfill that role, including a Flying Spaghetti Monster.
 Henderson explained, "I don't have a problem with religion.
 What I have a problem with is religion posing as science.
-If there is a god and he's intelligent, then I would guess he has a sense of humor."
+If there is a god and he's intelligent, then I would guess he has a sense of humor".

 In May 2005, having received no reply from the Kansas State Board of Education, Henderson posted the letter on his website, gaining significant public interest.
-Shortly thereafter, Pastafarianism became an Internet phenomenon.
+Shortly thereafter, Pastafarianism became an Internet phenomenon, and fan sites began to appear.
 Henderson published the responses he then received from board members.
 Three board members, all of whom opposed the curriculum amendments, responded positively; a fourth board member responded with the comment "It is a serious offense to mock God".
 Henderson has also published the significant amount of hate mail, including death threats, that he has received.
 Within one year of sending the open letter, Henderson received thousands of emails on the Flying Spaghetti Monster, eventually totaling over 60,000, of which he has said that "about 95 percent have been supportive, while the other five percent have said I am going to hell".
 During that time, his site garnered tens of millions of hits.